pyladies/chapter-websites/.github/ISSUE_TEMPLATE/requesting_new_website.md

 ## Issue checklist

 **For the author to complete:**
-- [ ] Completed the three questions above
+- [ ] Completed the 5 questions above
 - [ ] Did you notify the PyLadies Slack channel #project-tech-infra?

 **For the @pyladies/tech-and-infra-admins to complete:**